-- Goal 2 Ethnic Studies (ELE 10.4/2.3) action was reinstated into goal 2, Action 2.1 Additional and Supplemental: Educational Equity, Diversity, and Inclusion to support the planning and oversight of ethnic studies within the district. - Goal 5 (African American/Black student group) was added with actions specific to develop a framework of supports and resources to directly serve African American/Black student, develop an African American/Black Student Achievement Plan, develop systems to ensure inclusion and access (e.g. Educator Equity Plan), and specifically focus culturally responsive social emotional learning.
-It is mutually understood additional working and collaboration sessions are needed in implementing goal 5 supported by data and resource availability. - Goal 6 (Foster Youth and Homeless) was added as a separate goal resulting from conversations and interactive engagement sessions with departments and educational partners to support the focus on Foster Youth (2018, 2019, 2022) and Homeless (2018, 2019, 2022) student groups who had been identified at least three consecutive years in two or more indicators: ELA and Math, Chronic Absenteeism, and Suspension.
-This goal and the specific actions will focus on implementing additional activities that are intended to target engagement and connectedness with Foster Youth and Homeless students to improve their academic performance. - Goal 7 (Comprehensive Support & Improvement CSI) was added as a result of educational partner (district staff) discussions regarding the effectiveness of strategies and actions and barriers to implementation and expenditures.
-In addition, with the upcoming potential legislation pertaining to CSI identified school sites meeting criteria for four or more years.
-The intent is to be
+- Ethnic Studies (ELE 10.4/2.3) action was reinstated into goal 2, Action 2.1 Additional and Supplemental: Educational Equity, Diversity, and Inclusion to support the planning and oversight of ethnic studies within the district. - Goal 4 (Student with Disabilities student group) actions were enhanced/added to address classroom staffing, graduation rates, services provided and resource availability, inclusion and access (e.g. Educator Equity Plan), and social emotional learning.
+This work has been in concert with the San Joaquin County Office of Education, the district's SELPA representative, and CAC officers to continue the discussions of refinement and need based on data and resource availability. - Goal 5 (African American/Black student group) was added with actions specific to develop a framework of supports and resources to directly serve African American/Black student, develop an African American/Black Student Achievement Plan, develop systems to ensure inclusion and access (e.g. Educator Equity Plan), and specifically focus culturally responsive social emotional learning.
+It is mutually understood additional working and collaboration sessions are needed in refining goal 5 supported by data and resource availability.

-- proactive and supportive with actions to focus on strategic interventions for school sites identified as Comprehensive Support & Improvement (CSI).
+- Goal 6 (Foster Youth and Homeless) was added with specific actions... - Goal 7 (Comprehensive Support & Improvement CSI) was added with actions to focus on strategic interventions for school sites identified as Comprehensive Support & Improvement (CSI).
 The district has identified several school sites who have met the criteria of Comprehensive Support & Improvement (CSI) and who have been identified for multiple years in a row.
-This goal and specific actions will evolve and is intended to be aligned the district's school sites School Plan for Student Achievement focusing on efforts to improve performance. - Goal 8 (Additional Targeted Support & Improvement) was added was added as a result of educational partner (district staff) discussions regarding the effectiveness of strategies and actions and barriers to implementation addressing student groups identified as low performing.
-The intent is to be proactive and supportive with actions to focus on strategic intervention for school sites identified as Additional Targeted Support & Improvement (ATSI).
+This goal and specific actions will evolve and is intended to be aligned the district's school sites School Plan for Student Achievement focusing on efforts to improve performance. - Goal 8 (Additional Targeted Support & Improvement) was added with actions to focus on strategic intervention for school sites identified as Additional Targeted Support & Improvement (ATSI).
 The goal and actions will focus on school site acknowledgment and alignment of instructional and supplemental educational strategies associated to the student groups identified as persistently low performing.